howarddyer/howarddyer.github.io/_posts/2018-09-21-what-happens-in-bfc-stays-in-bfc.markdown

 ### What is a BFC?

-A BFC is a region implicitly (or sometimes explicitly) applied to an element, which means this parent element will contain all children elements, i.e. the parent element is the origin of the BFC, and interactions and behaviours of children elements alter as a side-effect of this.
+A BFC is a region implicitly (or sometimes explicitly) applied to an element, so that this parent element will *contain* all children elements, i.e. the parent element is the origin of the BFC, and interactions and behaviours of children elements alter as a side-effect of this.

 ### But seriously, what is a BFC?

 A good metaphor of a BFC is that it’s a protective parent that doesn’t allow any of its children to go outside of its 4 walls (if you were to think of the box-model, the 4 walls are the borders).

-This is mostly done through 3 means:
+This is done by 3 means:

 * Containing floats
 * Preventing text wrap around outside elements